esridc/openfda/README.md

 The Technical Architect set up **Remote Collaboration Tools** including a GitHub repository including a wiki for documentation, HuBoard for backlog management and tracking, Balsamiq for interface wireframes, and TravisCI for continuous integration testing.
 The development team used Yeoman to generate a web application using Bootstrap CSS framework, Leaflet for visualization, Gulp for build tools, and Mocha for unit tests.
 More than 5 modern and open-source technologies were utilized to develop the prototype.

 The Product Manager set up **Daily Standups** for 1pm ET every day – with a team that was spread across different time zones.
 During these calls we reviewed status, what everybody was working on, what they needed and what was blocking their progress.
-At the second daily call we recognized that we needed to support a back-end implementation in order to meet some of the evaluation requirements – so we expanded the Dr. Bob use cases to include more analytical business needs and decided to extend and deploy the [Koop](https://github.com/esri/koop) open-source project.
+At the second daily call we recognized that we needed to support a back-end implementation in order to meet some of the evaluation requirements (deploying on a Iaas and within a container) – so we expanded the Dr. Bob use cases to include more analytical business needs and decided to extend and deploy the [Koop](https://github.com/esri/koop) open-source project.
+The Koop project was deployed on the Amazon Web Services architecture and was set up to run in a DOCKER container.
 We chose to implement the prototype as a HTML 5 application so that it could run on multiple devices in a responsive design without building separate apps for unique devices.
+We tested on Android, iOS and Windows and were able to verify that the deisgn responded accordingly.

 Between each set of wireframes we performed **Usability Testing** with colleagues adopting the Mary and Dr. Bob personas.
 They outlined a number of issues – color schemes, working, and confusion over workflow – that were provided to the UI/UX team for **Iteration and Development**.